 The statement atomic S ensures that the statement S is executed in a single step with respect to all other activities in the system.
 When S is being executed in one activity all other activities containing s are suspended.
-However, the atomic statement S must be sequential (It should not contain an async or finish staement), non-blocking (It should not contain a blocking construct like when, explained below) and local (In this context, local means place-local, that is, it must not contain an at construct, explained in Sec.
-2.2.4).
+However, the atomic statement S must be sequential, non-blocking and local.
 Consider the code fragment in listing 2.6.
 It asynchronously adds Long values to a linked-list list and simultaneously holds the size of the list in a variable size.
 The use of atomic guarantees that no other operation, in any activity, is executed in between (or simultaneously with) these two operations, which is necessary to ensure correctness of the program.

 '''

 //...

 finish for (i in 0..10){

 async add(i);

 }

-'''

-'''

 //...

 def add(x:Long){

 atomic {

+}

+'''

+'''

 this.list.add(x);

 this.size = this.size + 1;

-}

 }

 //...

 '''